 The Tuition Reimbursement Program is offered to Regular, Term, and Provisional employees.
 Extra Help employees are not eligible.
 Employees must attend courses in an off-duty (non-work time) status.
 Employees must be employed by San Mateo County from the beginning through the end of the course and must have submitted their Tuition Reimbursement application with appropriate signatures at least two weeks before the course's start date.

 How much is reimbursed and for what?

 The current level of reimbursement is $263 for college courses under 3 units (and workshops less than 30 hours in length) and $438 for courses of 3 units or more (or workshops over 30 hours in length).
-Funds do not cover registration, examinations, parking passes, etc. The Tuition Reimbursement Program may not be used in conjunction with any other programs, including Educational Leave. $50 per course for books will be reimbursed for community college, undergraduate level, and graduate level courses.
+Funds do not cover registration, examinations, annual fees, parking passes, etc. The Tuition Reimbursement Program may not be used in conjunction with any other programs, including Educational Leave. $50 per course for books will be reimbursed for community college, undergraduate level, and graduate level courses.
 Taxes and shipping for books are not reimbursed.

 What type of coursework is covered under the Tuition Reimbursement Program?

 College-level courses or workshops with an evaluation component (i.e., a letter grade or score), taken at or sponsored by an accredited institution (community college or university); CEU credits/workshops sponsored by a recognized professional association.
 Reimbursement is available for coursework that enables the employee to acquire new skills, knowledge, and/or abilities.
 Participants must demonstrate that work performance or value to the County will be enhanced as a result of participation.
 Conferences/retreats are not covered.

 Each course must be related to the employee’s present or probable future work assignment.
 Courses not taken as part of a degree program are evaluated on a course-by-course basis.
 Courses approved for this program must be attended during off-duty hours.